DataDog/dd-agent-comp-experiments/doc/defining.md

    Use `fx.Invoke(func(componentpkg.Component) {})` to instantiate components automatically.
    This item should have a formulaic doc string like `// Module defines the fx options for this component.`

+* `MockBundle` -- similar to `Bundle`, but replacing all of the `Module` values with `MockModule` where that is defined.
+  This value should also supply a `BundleParams` value suitable for use in tests.

 Typically, a bundle will automatically instantiate the top-level components that represent the bundle's purpose.
 For example, the trace-agent bundle `comp/trace` might automatically instantiate `comp/trace/agent`.